Patricia Gucci: Career

-In 2016, Patricia published a memoir, In the Name of Gucci, in which she revealed that she did not learn that her father had another family and wife until she was ten years old.
+Patricia worked at Gucci America as Fashion Coordinator and Brand Ambassador in the US and Asia.
+In 1983, she became the first woman to be appointed to Gucci's Board of Directors.
 Her elder half-brother Paolo Gucci broke away from the family firm and tried to set up a rival company.
 In Aldo's last years, he was involved in a tax scandal and his sons, together with his nephew Maurizio, squeezed control of Gucci away from him.
 Aldo, in turn, made Patricia his sole heir.
-The Gucci family business was fully sold in 1993 by Patricia's cousin Maurizio Gucci.
+The Gucci family business was fully sold in 1993 by Patricia's cousin Maurizio.

-She is the founder and creative director of Aviteur, an Italian luggage and travel accessories brand established in 2018.
+In 2018, Patricia Gucci founded the luggage and travel accessories brand Aviteur, of which she is creative director.

 Personal life

-She has three daughters, Alexandra Gucci Zarini, Victoria, and Isabella.
+Gucci has three daughters, Alexandra, Victoria and Isabella.

-Gucci was married to Joseph Ruffalo, a music executive who worked with Prince and Earth, Wind & Fire.
-Gucci divorced Ruffalo in 2007, because he had sexually abused her daughters Alexandra and Victoria since the early 1990s.
+She was married to Joseph Ruffalo, a music executive who worked with Prince and Earth, Wind & Fire.
+Gucci divorced Ruffalo in 2007, upon learning that he had sexually abused her daughters Alexandra and Victoria since the early 1990s.
 In 2020, Patricia Gucci was named in a lawsuit brought forward by her daughter Alexandra for the childhood abuse by her stepfather.
 In 2025 she was dropped from the lawsuit and Alexandra's stepfather was found liable.